ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Regional lymph nodes are often removed during surgery because the cancer may have spread to those lymph nodes.
 This is called a lymphadenectomy.
 There is still debate as to how many lymph nodes should be removed.
 In Europe and especially in Japan, more lymph nodes are removed than in the United States.

 When the cancer is diagnosed as Stage IV, surgery is typically not recommended as the main treatment (see Metastatic stomach cancer, below).

 Learn more about the basics of cancer surgery .

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
-A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 Patients with stomach cancer usually receive external-beam radiation therapy, which is radiation given from a machine outside the body.
 Radiation therapy may be used before surgery to shrink the size of the tumor or after surgery to destroy any remaining cancer cells.